uday-sv/OIBSIP/README.md

 # OIBSIP
-Tasks for Internship in Data Science at Oasis Infobyte Company.
+Tasks for an Internship in Data Science at Oasis Infobyte Company.